 All students receive and sign a copy of our Academic Policies and Attendance Policy upon commitment to a CET program.
-The Academic Policies document outlines expectations related to course loads, academic integrity, ethical research, and grading, among other topics.
+The Academic Policies document outlines expectations related to course loads, academic integrity, research ethics, and grading, among other topics.
 The Attendance Policy outlines expectations related to course attendance and participation.

 Syllabi of Record

-Each course has a syllabus of record (SOR) that provides a general description, learning goals, an outline of content, as well as typical readings, requirements and methods of assessment.
+SOR outline content and learning goals, as well as readings, course requirements, and grading criteria.
 SOR are available to download on the CET website year-round.

 Once on site, students receive a term syllabus for each course in which they are enrolled.
-These are specific to each term and detail each course’s due dates, readings, assignments, and field-based course components.
+These are specific to each term and detail due dates, required readings, assignments, and field-based course components.

 An official transcript is automatically sent to each student’s home institution about six to eight weeks after their CET program ends, provided that the student’s account is paid in full.
 (Students can order additional official transcripts for a fee.)
 Students can also view a copy of their transcript in their online accounts.